Guillermo Arriaga reveals that Iñárritu is not spoken to because of “a pact between gentlemen that he did not respect

 Together they made three films, Alejandro as director and Guillermo in charge of the scripts, among which there were also 21 Gramos – 80% and Babel – 69%.
 Anyone would think that to get great stories their working relationship would have been the best, but the writer’s memories say otherwise.
 During an interview with El País, where Arriaga spoke about his life in one of the strongest neighborhoods in Mexico City, his world as a writer and his time in the cinema, he also opened up about his feelings towards the Mexican director.

-While the novelist also spoke of a memory related to his childhood dream of being a hunter.
-Some things sounded similar to what you see in The reborn, and the interviewer could not help asking if he believed that this idea would have been inspired by him, to which the writer of Los Tres Entierros de Melquiades Estrada – 85% assured without hesitation that Iñarritu stole their world.
+While the also novelist spoke of a memory related to his childhood dream of being a hunter, some things sounded similar to what is seen in The reborn, and the interviewer could not help asking if he believed that this idea would have been inspired by him, to which the writer of Los Tres Entierros de Melquiades Estrada – 85% assured without hesitation that Iñarritu stole their world.
 Delving deeper into the relationship between the filmmaker and the screenwriter, Arriaga spoke about how that relationship was broken.

+Continue with: Alejandro González Iñárritu rebuilds the tower of Chapultepec Castle for his new film

 [Amores Perros, 21 Gramos y Babel] It was a trilogy that I wrote because I planned to direct it.
 But Iñárritu proposed to me: give it to me.
 He wanted to write a romantic comedy.
 I gave it to him on one condition: that we both sign, as the Coen brothers do, is not unusual. […] This was a very personal project.
 I participated in all the processes: the editing, the casting and we made a pact between gentlemen that he did not respect.
 I insisted that it should be a project for two, that we talk about films like ours.
 But he did not respect it.
 A gentlemen’s agreement is a gentlemen’s agreement and so on.